-Carolyn MacKenzie is an award winning journalist who has spent more than 15 years covering the biggest stories in the GTA and across Canada.
+Carolyn MacKenzie is an award-winning journalist who has spent more than 15 years covering the biggest stories in the GTA and across Canada.
+She brings her extensive experience to her role as anchor of The Morning Show.

 MacKenzie began her journalism career hosting Toronto Living on Rogers Television.
 Wanting to move into the world of news, Carolyn moved to Eastern Canada to work as a videographer for ATV/CTV News in Cape Breton Island.
 She later moved to Barrie, Ontario where she was a reporter and anchor at the New VR for several years.